 - “Listen to your parents, they love you so much.
 And they will be right about EVERYTHING!!”

-- “I would tell my younger self to not think so much about the little things that are occurring right now and to look at the bigger picture of things, because that would have made me so much happier if I did that.”
+- “I would tell my younger self to not think so much about the little things that are occurring right now.
+To look at the bigger picture of things, because that would have made me so much happier if I did that.”

 - “If I could tell my younger self anything it would be to ask for help when I realized I was developing an eating disorder.
 I’m bulimic and I silently struggled with that for a long time and I wish I could tell 13 year old me that it is okay to ask for help.”